learnflight/learnflight.github.io/source/_posts/2013-09-18-how-to-create-a-menu-with-flight-dot-js.markdown

 Before we start be sure to have installed [npm](https://npmjs.org/) and [bower](http://bower.io/).
 Lets create a new folder for our project.
 Inside our folder lets setup our project.
 We are going to use the [generator-flight](https://github.com/flightjs/generator-flight) yeoman generator to create the basic scaffold for our application.

+This will install the appropiate yeoman generator and now we can create our app.

 {% codeblock lang:bash %}
 # might need sudo
 npm install -g generator-flight
 {% endcodeblock %}

-This will install the appropiate yeoman generator and now we can create our app

 {% codeblock lang:bash %}
+# NOTE: we don't neeed Normalize.css or Bootstrap.css
 yo flight
 {% endcodeblock %}
-_NOTE: we don't neeed Normalize.css or Bootstrap.css_

 Once we have the basic scaffold we can add some markup and styles